 Through face-to-face interaction with public safety officials, this program provides a valuable opportunity to build relationships and encourage collaboration, while tackling important issues such as workplace safety, the challenges associated with an urban environment, and active shooter awareness and education.

 This program can be customized to the specific needs of an administrative department or academic college or school to address unique security challenges and identify solutions.
-If interested in organizing a workshop session, please contact Public Safety at 215.895.1550 or complete the Request a Presentation Form.
+If interested in organizing a workshop session, please complete the Request a Presentation Form.

-All students, faculty and professional staff are encouraged to register their bikes with the Department of Public Safety.
-The goals of this program are to heighten awareness in the University community, deter would-be thieves and provide law enforcement with valuable crime-solving information.
-Your bike must have a visible serial number to be registered.
-Computers/laptops may also be registered if they have a visible serial number.
+All students, faculty and professional staff are encouraged to register their bikes, skateboards, computers, laptops, cell phones and larger headphones with the Department of Public Safety.
+The goals of this program are to heighten awareness in the University community, deter would-be thieves, and provide law enforcement with valuable crime-solving information.

 This free program takes only a few minutes to complete and includes:

-- Documentation of bike description, serial number and owner information;
+- Documentation of property description, serial number and owner information;

-- Engraving your bike with a registration number;
+- Engraving your property with a registration number;

-- A registration program sticker applied to your bike; and
+- A registration program sticker applied to your property; and

 - An information booklet.